xlab-uiuc/cdep-fse-ae/README.md

 ### 1.1 Docker Container Image

-We prepare a Docker container image, with which you can directly interact with the pre-built cDep.
+We prepared a Docker container image, with which you can directly interact with the pre-built cDep.

-The cDep Docker image can be downloaded from: https://hub.docker.com/repository/docker/cdep/cdep/
+The cDep Docker image is hosted on https://hub.docker.com/repository/docker/cdep/cdep/ (you need a docker ID to login into this webpage while you do not need that for running the following commands).

 To run the Docker image, there is one CLI option: